Perl Packaging Guidelines

 .h Files in Module Packages

-If a Perl module includes .h files, you should not split them into a -devel subpackage.
+If a Perl module includes .h files, do not split them into a -devel subpackage only because of those header files.

 Automated Import

-openRuyi currently provides a small tool, cpan2spec, for importing CPAN packages. openRuyi adapted this tool from Steven Pritchard’s cpanspec to suit its needs.
+openRuyi provides cpan2spec, a small tool for importing CPAN packages. openRuyi adapted this tool from Steven Pritchard’s cpanspec to suit its needs.
 We gratefully acknowledge his contribution.

 For example, to package the Perl module IO::String: